-This Council would like to explore Rights of Rivers in a local context and in particular the River Ouse and work with local communities, relevant stakeholders and local authorities along the River Ouse towards producing a ‘Declaration on the Rights of the River Ouse’ for adoption by the Council within 2 years.
+3. This Council will explore with local communities and relevant stakeholders the implementation of Rights of Rivers along the River Ouse.
+This will involve working towards the production of a ‘Declaration on the Rights of the River Ouse’ by relevant stakeholders for possible endorsement by the Council within 2 years.

 Rights of Rivers across the UK

 The reaction following the Lewes District Council Rights of River motion has been incredible with a huge amount of interest and stories in national newspapers, radio interviews, talks and podcasts.

 We’ve been contacted by numerous river-focused groups, Wildlife Trusts and other local authorities working towards implementing Rights for their rivers.

 We have received lots of offers of help developing and defining what the eventual River Charter for the Ouse will look like.
 Excitingly we are working with a lawyer who was involved in drafting the Rights of Nature aspects in the Ecuadorian Constitution.

 We’ve helped several Master students who have chosen to focus on Rights of Nature as their thesis and we are partnering with Roehampton University and others in a bid to develop a national Rights of Nature network.